HelenaFP/DQN/README.md

 # DQN
- Implemented a Depp Q Network to solve the cart-pole environment.
+ Implemented a Deep Q Network to solve the cart-pole environment.

 ---
 ### Visualizing results